Forrest008000/CoffeeTest/README.md

-This project is using expo-cli see https://docs.expo.io/ for more infor
+This project is using expo-cli see https://docs.expo.io/ for more information

+To start:
 1. npm i
 2. npm start